 There are four basic things to look for in a true prophet.
 First, does what they say come true (Deut 18.21-22; Isa 8.20).
 Second, does it line up with Scripture (Deut 13.1-5).
 Third, as in the case of Samuel, everyone knew who the true prophets were because the Lord made sure the people knew who they were because they were confirmed by signs, like Samuel was (3.20).
 Moses was confirmed as a prophet before Pharaoh and Elijah was confirmed before the prophets of Ba’al on Mount Carmel.

-Moses, Elijah and every other prophet was confirmed through various signs.
+Moses, Elijah and every other prophet were confirmed through various signs.
 That’s why there were consequences for not listening to them.
 If the people did not know that a person was a true prophet of the Lord, that prophet could prove it.
-Fourth, true prophets had a specific word for the people before an event happened (Amos 3.7).
+Fourth, true prophets had a specific word for the people before an event happened (Amos 3.6-7).
 He told them exactly what they had to do to avoid judgment.
 Sometimes, a judgment could not be avoided, but the people knew what was going to happen.
 Today’s “prophets” do not measure up to the biblical requirements.
 Most, if not all, of them don’t even believe in keeping the Torah, yet they are prophets?
 True prophets do not teach false doctrine (Deut 13.1-5).
 Most of what passes for a “prophecy” today is in error.
 But this was not the case with Samuel, and the Lord will confirm his word through Samuel over and over again.

 1 Sam 3.21 is a very important verse because it says, “The Lord appeared again at Shiloh, because the Lord revealed himself to Samuel at Shiloh by the word of the Lord.”
 The Lord appeared as the word of the Lord is a concept that can be seen throughout the Tanak and it is expressed in John 1.1.
 Jewish concepts often spoke of the Messiah as the “word.”
 Prov 30.4 says, “who has ascended and descended, and gathered the wind in his fists (John 3.5,8)?
 Who has wrapped the waters in his garment (John 3.5)?
 Who has established all the ends of the earth (John 3.16-17)?
 What is his name or his son’s name?
 Surely you know!”
 Then Prov 30.5-6 says, “Every word of God is tested (Torah); He (the word is a “He”-Psa 84.9, 119.114)) is a shield (Psa 91.4-the protective quality of the Torah) to those who take refuge in him.
-Do not add to his words (the word is a he) lest he reprove you and you be proved a liar.”
+Do not add to his words (the word is a “he”) lest he reprove you and you be proved a liar.”
 Yeshua is the “son” and the divine expression of God and the Lord reveals himself (appears) through his word.